syedmohsinbukhari/cpp_playground/README.md

 - Add a new file to `src` directory
 - Name your file with `.cc` extension

+  For libraries,
+  - Don't use *underscores*
+  - Add `lib` to the beginning of the file name, for e.g. `libvector.cc`

 - Add corresponding entry to `src/CMakeLists.txt`

+  For executables,
-  - The Name of executable should be same as that of source file but without `.cc`
+  - The name of executable should be same as that of source file but without `.cc` extension
-  - For example, a new entry would be `add_executable (new_file new_file.cc)`
+  - For example, a new entry would be `add_executable(new_file new_file.cc)`

+  For libraries,
+  - The name of library should be same as that of source file but without `.cc` extension and `lib` prefix
+  - For example, a new entry would be `add_library(vector libvector.cc)`